-When compared to the previous versions of the computer operating system, Windows 8.1 and 10 have distinct features and functions from Windows Vista and Windows 7, respectively.
+Compared to the previous versions of the computer operating system, Windows 8.1 and 10 have distinct features and functions from Windows Vista and Windows 7, respectively.

 When installed on a computer, the app changes the storage drive grouping for ease of management and use.
 Also, the application supports the switch from the Windows Explorer interface to a command bar.

 The software allows you to enable a user to enable the details pane and view vital information about a particular document or file on the bottom area of the file explorer.
-These details include file creation-date, document size, and saved format.
+These details include file creation date, document size, and saved format.

-Changes made by the user through this utility overrides the default shell styles.
+Changes made by the user through this utility override the default shell styles.
 And if, for any reason, the changes are not immediately visible, restarting the explorer.exe does a quick fix to that challenge.